Marinxy/lan_master_new/README.md

 4. **Edit Games**: Click "Edit" button next to any game to open the inline form
 5. **IGDB Scanning**: Click "Scan IGDB" to search for game data and auto-populate
 6. **Select Results**: Choose from IGDB search results to import game details
+7. **Automatic Thumbnails**: Game thumbnails are automatically downloaded and saved locally
+8. **Visual Feedback**: Toast notifications confirm successful image downloads
-7. **Modify Details**: Update all game properties in the collapsible form
+9. **Modify Details**: Update all game properties in the collapsible form
-8. **Delete Games**: Use "Delete" button with confirmation for safe removal
+10. **Delete Games**: Use "Delete" button with confirmation for safe removal
-9. **Stay on Main Page**: All editing happens without leaving the game list
+11. **Stay on Main Page**: All editing happens without leaving the game list

 ### **Search Examples**
 ```bash